rpalcolea/dependency-management-at-scale-jconf-centroamerica-2020/README.md

-# Dependency Management at Scale - JConf Mexico 2020
+# Dependency Management at Scale - JConf Centroamérica 2020

 This repository contains demos for "Dependency Management at Scale" talk @ JConf Centroamérica 2020